Subspace Optimization for Large Language Models with Convergence Guarantees: Conditions for GaLore to converge

-where $\Delta=f(\vx^{(0)})-\inf_{\vx}f(\vx)$ and $\underline{\delta}:=\min_{\ell}\frac{r_{\ell}}{\min\{m_{\ell},n_{\ell}\}}$. \end{theorem} \textbf{Remark.} The batch size \(\gB = \Theta(\sqrt{T})\) in large-batch GaLore grows with iteration \(T\), leading to increased memory overhead, making it less practical than small-batch GaLore.
-Without the gradient accumulation technique, larger batch sizes raise the memory required for activation values.
-With gradient accumulation, an additional variable is needed to track the gradient, complicating compatibility with per-layer weight updates.
-Therefore, exploring algorithms that can converge with standard small-batch stochastic gradients becomes essential.
+\textbf{Remark 3.} {A more detailed result is presented in Theorem \ref{thmres:lba} in Appendix \ref{app:lba}.
+The large batch size \(\gB = \Theta(\sqrt{T})\) grows with iteration \(T\), leading to increased memory overhead, making it less practical than small batch sizes.} With gradient accumulation, an additional variable is needed to track the gradient, complicating compatibility with per-layer weight updates.
+Otherwise, larger batch sizes raise the memory for activation values. {Therefore, exploring algorithms that converge with constant batch sizes becomes essential.}

+\textbf{GaLore provably converges under isotropic noise assumptions.} In Appendix \ref{app:iso}, we demonstrate that under specific isotropic noise assumptions, the SVD-induced subspace reliably preserves the true gradient information.
+Consequently, GaLore, even with constant batch sizes, achieves a guaranteed convergence rate of \(\mathcal{O}(1/\sqrt{T})\).
+However, isotropic gradient noise is rarely considered in the convergence analysis of machine learning or deep learning algorithms \citep{zhu2018anisotropic,haochen2021shape,mori2022power,wu2022alignment,wang2310theoretical,koloskova2020unified}.

 \textbf{Empirical validation.} Fig.~\ref{fig:qp} illustrates the convergence of large-batch GaLore (blue curve) in solving problem (\ref{eq:counterexample}).
-It demonstrates that large-batch GaLore effectively corrects the bias present in small-batch stochastic GaLore (green curve), achieving convergence to the stationary solution.
+It demonstrates that large-batch GaLore effectively corrects the bias present in small-batch stochastic GaLore (green curve), achieving convergence to stationary solutions.